Kungsbacka/DirStat/README.md

 ## Arguments

     -l, --list <file>
         read paths to scan from a file, one path per line.
-If both a list and" a directory is specified, the directory is added to the list"
+If both a list and a directory is specified, the directory is added to the list

     -m, --match <file>
         read patterns from a file, one pattern per line.
-Pattern matching" can be controlled by inserting pattern matching options on a separate line beginning with two colons (::) and separated by space.
+Pattern matching can be controlled by inserting pattern matching options on a separate line beginning with two colons (::) and separated by space.
         The following options are availabe: FILE for matching files, DIRECTORY